 Dr. Nemith performs regularly at professional venues in and around Cincinnati and has been teaching at the Academy since 2002.
 He is an alumnus of the University of Texas at Austin and the Eastman School of Music and he has held fellowship positions with the New World Symphony and the Aspen Music Festival.
 He has held several teaching appointments at UC-CCM, including a graduate seminar course on 20th-century piano repertoire in 2004.
 His teachers include James Tocco, Nancy Garrett, Fernando Laires, and David Burge.

 Eric currently resides in Fort Mitchell, Kentucky.
 He has studied guitar with Ed Vardimen, Bob Mercer and Chris Wilke.
 He is currently in the process of obtaining a Bachelor of Music degree from Northern Kentucky University.
 Eric has participated in the Cincinnati Conservatory of Music classical guitar camps for several summers.
 In these camps Eric has played in master classes for well-known classical guitarists such as Carlos Perez (winner of many prestigious classical guitar competitions) and Stanley Yates (composer of a series of classical guitar arrangements published by Mel Bay publications).
-Eric specializes in classical guitar but is comfortable teaching students of all ages and styles.
+Eric is comfortable teaching students of all ages and styles.